 Apologies for this long, unpleasant post and the reactive content.
 Some of the material began to gestate last summer.
 Rather than string them out over a number of days as individual blogposts, I have composited a set of smaller single posts into the longer super-post.
 It runs the equivalent of 10 pp. on Word with a 14 pt. font.
-The attention given to the relations tagged in this post does not mean that the author believes that most of the serious problems facing the Jews and Jewish society today are not in the greatest part self-inflicted.
+The attention given to the relations tagged in this post does not mean that the author believes that most of the serious problems facing the Jews and Jewish society today are not self-inflicted in some more or less great part.
 These problems have nothing to do with either anti-Zionism or anti-Semitism, and that the won freedom vis-à-vis anti-Semitism enjoyed by Jews today has everything to do with political power and social capital.

 For the purpose here, anti-Zionism will simply stand for opposition to Zionism.
 By Zionism is meant an idea and the putting into practice of the idea.
 That idea is that the Jews are a people with a legitimate right to have created a political home in a place of their own, historically in Palestine or a part of Palestine, and today in the borders of the State of Israel.
 Part of a modern political project, theoretically and practically, that right (posited, fought for, secured, and subject to critique) has been considered to be dependent upon international recognition, the democratic character of that polity, and is limited in relation to Palestinian rights.
 Israeli occupation of the West Bank and the settlements there are outside the international consensus.

-Ignored in discussions about these two things (anti-Zionism and anti-Semitism), is a third thing: real and imagined Jewish power.
+Ignored in discussions about these two things (anti-Zionism and anti-Semitism) but central to discourse of anti-Semitism is the reality and imagination of Jewish power.
 About them one can make this group of tentative claims.
-While anti-Semitism and Zionism, historically, were tied at the hip, anti-Zionism and anti-Semitism constitute two distinct “things” that over time have become difficult to separate.
+Anti-Zionism and anti-Semitism constitute two distinct “things” that over time have become difficult to separate.
 This dynamic owes itself to structures, not persons, insofar as discourse in general operates outside the bounds of good and bad intentions.
-As a Jewish thing, the State of Israel and its founding ideology are the subject of many of the same characteristics attributed to Jews.
+As a Jewish thing, the State of Israel and its founding ideology are subjected to many of the same characteristics attributed to Jews.
 Whether one is or is not an anti-Semite, one can “be” anti-Semitic without intending to do so or knowing that one is doing so.
 Subject to legitimate critique, power is the pivot between anti-Zionism and anti-Semitism.
 How much power does one attribute to Jewish biological, social and/or political bodies and under what circumstances?
 Anti-Semitic is the attribution of insidious omnipotence and other hypnotic powers to Jews and to real and perceived Jewish things, including the State of Israel.

 Summer 2018 was a clarifying moment, what with the simultaneous passage of the Jewish Nation State Law in Israel, widely panned as racist, and the ongoing anti-Semitism/anti-Zionism outbreak in the British Labour Party.
 For the purpose of this blogpost, I will not try to convince critics either to my right about the Jewish Nation State Law in Israel or on the left about the anti-Semitism in the Labour Party.
 Not every criticism of Israel or criticism of Zionism is anti-Semitic, as the right wants to have it; neither is violent resistance to the State of Israel and Israeli state-actors, at least not necessarily.
 But, while anti-Zionism may not “be” anti-Semitism, it consistently offers itself to anti-Semitism, a contention resisted bitterly by the anti-Zionist left.
-The distinction between a thoughtful, political anti-Zionism and explicit and subliminal anti-Semitism hangs on the balance between criticism based on evidence, on the one hand, and antipathy and fantasy, on the other hand.
-So if being anti-Zionist and anti-Israel is not ipso facto anti-Semitic, they lend themselves to the antipathy and fantasy that are at the root of anti-Semitism as an affective structure.
+The distinction between a thoughtful, political anti-Zionism and explicit and subliminal anti-Semitism hangs on the balance between criticism based on evidence, on the one hand, and antipathy and fantasy, on the other hand, as an affective structure.

 Not every criticism of Israel or criticism of Zionism is anti-Semitic.
 One only needs to consider manifestations such as the Jewish Nation State Law, Jewish supremacism and anti-Arab racism, the 1967 occupation and settlement of West Bank lands, an electoral democracy that flouts liberal principles of minority rights, inclusion, and equality.
 Criticism is critique about power and, most importantly, the conditions and limits of power, in this case, both internally as matters of intra Jewish politics, and, externally, in relation to Palestine and Palestinian rights.
-Both cool and hot criticism invites conversation and contention.
+Cool and hot criticism invite conversation and contention, respectively.

 Anti-Zionism slips into anti-Semitism with such frequency that one has the right to posit a hypothetical relation.
-By formal definition, anti-Zionism and anti-Semitism represent two distinct phenomenon.
+By formal definition, anti-Zionism and anti-Semitism represent two distinct phenomenon without being necessarily separable.
 Anti-Zionism and anti-Semitism have different intentional objects, the State of Israel on the one hand, and Jews on the other hand.
-But the spectacle in the British Labour Party indicates how an anti-Zionist environment can turn into an anti-Semitic hothouse given what Israel has come to mean for Jews particularly after the Holocaust.
-About this dynamic there is more to say below.
-Unless one wants to deny that there is now under Corbyn an anti-Semitism problem in the Labour Party, then what seems to be the utter invariability with which anti-Zionism slips into anti-Semitism suggests a formal relation having to do with the relation between Zionism and Jewishness in the modern period.
+What seems to be the utter invariability with which anti-Zionism slips into anti-Semitism suggests a formal relation having to do with the relation between Zionism and Jewishness in the modern period.
 Statements like “Zionism is racism” and “Zionism is a racist endeavor” are conversation stoppers.
-Antipathetic and thoughtless, the people who make these kinds of judgment skirt a border with anti-Semitism insofar as they write off a central chapter in the modern Jewish experience.
-The judgment is passed as if there was no principle of sufficient reason at work in the emergence of Zionism as a cultural, political, and social movement leading up to the creation of the State of Israel and after, particularly in relation to anti-Semitism and other problems relating to Jewish life and minority status in majority gentile society.
+Antipathetic and thoughtless, the people who make these kinds of judgment skirt a border with anti-Semitism because they write off a central chapter in the modern Jewish experience.
+The judgment is passed as if there was no principle of sufficient reason at work in the emergence of Zionism as a cultural, political, and social movement leading up to the creation of the State of Israel and after, particularly in relation to anti-Semitism and other problems relating to Jewish life and minority status in majority gentile societies.